Alejo Antilef

-Alejo Antilef (born 20 July 1998) is an Argentine professional footballer who plays as a midfielder for Unión La Calera.
+Alejo Antilef (born 20 July 1998) is an Argentine professional footballer who plays as a midfielder for Venezuelan club Anzoátegui.

 Career

 Antilef began his career in J. J. Moreno's ranks, before joining Arsenal de Sarandí in 2013 following a trial.
 Sergio Rondina promoted Antilef into his first-team squad in January 2018, selecting him for his professional debut on 27 January against Newell's Old Boys; a game in which Antilef also scored his first senior goal during a 2–1 defeat at the Estadio Marcelo Bielsa.
 One goal, against Rosario Central in May, in twelve appearances followed in 2017–18 as Arsenal were relegated.

+In 2023, Antilef moved to Chile and joined Unión La Calera in the Chilean top division, but he was loaned to San Luis de Quillota in the Primera B.

+In January 2025, Antilef moved to Venezuela and joined Anzoátegui in the top level.